 American violinist Melissa White has enchanted audiences and critics around the world as both a soloist and a chamber musician.
 Her February 2020 performance with the National Philharmonic was deemed “absolutely breathtaking” by Maryland Theatre Guide critic Katie Gaab, who cited the “grace, precision, and warmth” of her playing in Florence Price’s Violin Concerto No. 1; reviewing the same concert for The Washington Post, Matthew Guerrieri called her “an excellent advocate, prioritizing ease and fluency over intensity, suiting the music’s lyric and episodic nature.”
-Ms. White’s other recent orchestral activity includes engagements with the Lansing Symphony Orchestra and Chicago Sinfonietta, and debuts with the Monroe, Pasadena, Knox-Galesburg, and Johnson City symphony orchestras.
-Her 2020-21 schedule includes an appearance with the Richmond Symphony in October 2020.
+Ms. White’s recent orchestral activity includes return engagements with the National Philharmonic, the Lansing Symphony Orchestra and the Chicago Sinfonietta, and debuts with the Richmond, Baton Rouge, Monroe, Pasadena, Knox-Galesburg and Johnson City symphony orchestras.
+In March 2021 she makes her debut with the Cincinnati Symphony Orchestra, and in April 2021 with the Albany (NY) Symphony Orchestra, where she will perform George Tsontakis’s Violin Concerto No. 2 and premiere a new work for violin and orchestra by Tanner Porter.

 A first-prize laureate in the Sphinx Competition, she has performed with such leading U.S. ensembles as the Cleveland Orchestra, the Boston Pops, the Louisville Orchestra, and the Atlanta, Baltimore, Colorado, Detroit, and Pittsburgh symphony orchestras.
 Internationally, she has appeared as soloist with Poland’s Fillharmonia Dolnoslaska; with the Colombian Youth Orchestra in a tour of that country; and as a recitalist in Baku, Azerbaijian.
 Her film credits include a violin solo in the soundtrack to Jordan Peele’s 2019 psychological thriller Us.